 Here are some pictures of satellite dishes in my own neighborhood

 I’ve drawn lines to roughly (very roughly) where they’re pointing.
 I’m pretty much just eye-balling it.
 Note that the houses on the left are north-east of the road.
 The road runs from NW to SE.
 The top picture is facing south-east.

 All these dishes point in a generally southerly direction.

 Below is an online tool to help you determine how to point your own dish.
-You enter your address, and it will show you a Google map and a pointer you can move to where your dish it.
-You select the satellite you want to point you, and it will draw a line showing where to point your dish.
+You enter your address, and it will show you a Google map and a pointer you can move to where your dish is.
+You select the satellite you want to point to, and it will draw a line showing where to point your dish.
 I chose the Dish Network satellite and it drew a line from the point where I showed it my own dish was.
 As you can see, it calculates where to point my dish and that my dish is, in fact, pointing in that direction.
-Remember, the image above is my rough guestimate from looking at the dishes from my driveway.
-I used no instruments to test the EXACT directions.
+Remember, the image above is my rough guesstimate from looking at the dishes from my driveway.
+I used no instruments to test the EXACT directions for the image above.
 Below is the exact direction it should be pointing, and certainly is.

 I do, indeed pick up a signal when pointed this way and I do indeed lose the signal when I move the dish just a little bit.

 You can zoom out of this view with their tool and move the point anywhere on the map.
 It will always point south if you’re in the northern hemisphere.